brusselsphp/brusselsphp.be/source/_meetups/2015-01-21-New-year-new-php-user-group.md

         hour: 20:00
         content: Talmudic Maxims to Maximize Your Growth as a Software Developer (Yitzchok Willroth)
         link: http://www.meetup.com/Brussels-PHP-Meetup/events/219328777/
+        abstract: >
+            You’ve been programming for a while now.
+You’re beginning to feel that you’ve got a handle on things but at the same time can’t escape the feeling that you’ve somehow plateaued in your growth as a software developer.
+In this talk Yitzchok, a rabbinic scholar and software developer, shares the “wisdom of the sages” as practical, actionable advice – strategies and tactics – that you can use to reinvigorate your growth as a software developer.
+        joindin: 13403
     -
         hour: 21:30
         content: Closing and migration to the closest bar for the most motivated